carlosp420/nymphalidae_diversification/MS.md

 diversitree [@fitzjohn2012] packages along with our own scripts to perform the analyses (included as supplementary materials).
-All analyses were run on the 1000 random trees from @wahlberg2009 as well as on the maximum credibility tree.
+All analyses were run on the 1000 random trees from @wahlberg2009 as well as on the maximum clade credibility tree.

 ### LTT plots
-We obtained semilogarithmic lineages-through-time (LTT) plots after removing outgroups and including the maximum credibility tree and 95% credibility interval obtained by random sampling of 1000 trees from the posterior distribution of the BEAST run after burnin from @wahlberg2009.
+We obtained semilogarithmic lineages-through-time (LTT) plots after removing outgroups and including the maximum clade credibility tree and 95% credibility interval obtained by random sampling of 1000 trees from the posterior distribution of the BEAST run after burnin from @wahlberg2009.

 ### Detecting diversification shifts on phylogenetic trees
-We analyzed patterns of diversification in Nymphalidae by using Turbo-MEDUSA version 0.1 [@harmon2011] on the maximum credibility tree from
+We analyzed patterns of diversification in Nymphalidae by using Turbo-MEDUSA version 0.1 [@harmon2011] on the maximum clade credibility tree from
 @wahlberg2009.
 Turbo-MEDUSA, and the original algorithm MEDUSA, fit alternative birth-death likelihood models to a phylogenetic tree in order to estimate changes in net diversification rates along branches.
 MEDUSA estimates